suggap

 Plot

 In the year 1347 in Garfagnana, Italy, a convent of nuns is led by Father Tommasso.
-The three nuns at the center of the story are: Alessandra, who wants a better life for herself but is held at the convent due to her father's support of the church; Ginevra, a gossip who is later revealed to be a Jewish lesbian; and Fernanda, a violent sadist.
-The three of them routinely assault the friendly gardener Lurco, who quits in disgust.
+The three nuns at the center of the story are: Alessandra, who wants to marry her suitor but is held at the convent due to her father's support of the church; Ginevra, a gossip; and Fernanda, a violent sadist.
+The three of them routinely harass the friendly gardener Lurco, who quits in disgust.
 Meanwhile, in Lunigiana, a young servant named Massetto is caught having sex with his master's wife.
-While on the run, he discovers Father Tommasso, who has gone to sell some embroidery but has instead gotten drunk and lost his possessions in the river.
+While on the run, he discovers Father Tommasso, who has gone to sell some embroidery but has instead gotten drunk and lost his merchandise in the river.
 Massetto helps him return home and the two arrange to have Massetto work as a gardener while pretending to be a deaf-mute, in hopes that this will dissuade the nuns from giving him trouble.